Beyond Superficial Unlearning: Sharpness-Aware Robust Erasure of Hallucinations in Multimodal LLMs: Limitations

 \section{Limitations}

 The limitations of our work reside in three primary aspects.
-First, the construction of the unlearning dataset relies on a static alignment-based filtering pipeline.
-While this efficiently identifies existing hallucinations, it cannot proactively capture latent hallucination triggers that are dormant in the pre-trained weights but might be activated under novel or out-of-distribution prompts.
-Second, although Targeted-SAM effectively flattens the loss landscape to ensure stability, it introduces a trade-off in optimization efficiency.
-The dual-step gradient computation doubles the training time per iteration, which may pose challenges for scaling to ultra-large datasets or real-time unlearning scenarios.
-Third, our robust erasure mechanism is currently optimized for object existence hallucinations where the visual evidence is explicit.
+Firstly, the construction of the unlearning dataset relies on a static filtering pipeline that intrinsically focuses on known error patterns.
+Consequently, its coverage of latent hallucination triggers remains limited.
+These triggers are typically dormant in the pre-trained weights but may activate under novel or out-of-distribution prompts.
+Developing dynamic data curation strategies to enhance robustness constitutes a necessary future step.
+Secondly, our robust erasure mechanism is currently optimized for object existence hallucinations.
 The framework has yet to be extended to more nuanced hallucination types, such as incorrect object attributes or fallacious spatial positioning.
-Furthermore, applying this geometric regularization to abstract reasoning hallucinations, in which errors stem from fallacious logical chains instead of simple object misidentification, remains a significant future challenge.
+Although our geometric flattening is theoretically adaptable to these complex cases, the primary bottleneck remains data curation.
+Since existing vision-language metrics fundamentally struggle with fine-grained semantics, developing advanced data construction strategies remains a critical prerequisite for future extensions.
+Finally, beyond these perception-level limitations, applying our geometric regularization to higher-order abstract reasoning hallucinations, in which errors stem from fallacious logical chains instead of simple object misidentification, remains a significant future challenge.